pingcap/docs-cn/statistics.md

     ANALYZE TABLE TableName PARTITION PartitionNameList [COLUMNS ColumnNameList|PREDICATE COLUMNS|ALL COLUMNS] [WITH NUM BUCKETS|TOPN|CMSKETCH DEPTH|CMSKETCH WIDTH]|[WITH NUM SAMPLES|WITH FLOATNUM SAMPLERATE];
     ```

+##### Collect statistics of partitioned tables in dynamic pruning mode

+When accessing partitioned tables in [dynamic pruning mode](/partitioned-table.md#dynamic-pruning-mode), TiDB collects table-level statistics, which is called GlobalStats.
+Currently, GlobalStats is aggregated from statistics of all partitions.
+In dynamic pruning mode, a statistics update of any partitioned table can trigger the GlobalStats to be updated.

+> **Note:**
+>
+> - When GlobalStats update is triggered:
+>
+>     - If some partitions have no statistics (such as a new partition that has never been analyzed), GlobalStats generation is interrupted and a warning message is displayed saying that no statistics are available on partitions.
+>     - If statistics of some columns are absent in specific partitions (different columns are specified for analyzing in these partitions), GlobalStats generation is interrupted when statistics of these columns are aggregated, and a warning message is displayed saying that statistics of some columns are absent in specific partitions.
+>
+> - In dynamic pruning mode, the Analyze configurations of partitions and tables should be the same.
+Therefore, if you specify the `COLUMNS` configuration following the `ANALYZE TABLE TableName PARTITION PartitionNameList` statement or the `OPTIONS` configuration following `WITH`, TiDB will ignore them and return a warning.

 #### Incremental collection

 To improve the speed of analysis after full collection, incremental collection could be used to analyze the newly added sections in monotonically non-decreasing columns such as time columns.